NTasev/skillo-automation-project/testcases/LoginTestCases.md

 Actual Result:

 User is logged in successfully (to be filled after test execution).

-Notes:

-This test complements the username login test.

-Ensure the email used is registered in the system.

 #### 🔴 TC03 - Login Fails: Empty Password Field